mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/api/select.md

 {{ read_csv('https://raw.githubusercontent.com/mindsdb/mindsdb-examples/master/classics/home_rentals/home_rentals_model.csv') }}

 ## SELECT example

-The following SQL statement selects all information from the `home_rentals_model`:
+The following SQL statement selects all information from the `home_rentals_model` for the property that has "sqft": 800, "number_of_rooms": 4, "number_of_bathrooms": 2, "location": "good", "days_on_market" : 12, "neighborhood": "downtown", "initial_price": "2222".

 ```sql